wnfs-wg/spec/spec/shared-private-data.md

 Exchange keys are grouped by device, such that a sender only needs to choose *one* of the available keys for each device.
 For example, senders that support protocol version 1 and 2 look through all recipient's devices and select either a single version 2 exchange key or, if no such key is present, a version 1 key from each device.

 These keys are grouped as a directory with a unique name per device.
-It is RECOMMENDED to use a [base64url](https://www.rfc-editor.org/rfc/rfc4648#section-5)-encoded 32-byte nonce, as that does not leak any information about the device and is sufficiently collision-resistant.
+It is RECOMMENDED to use a [base64URL](https://www.rfc-editor.org/rfc/rfc4648#section-5)-encoded 32-byte nonce, as that does not leak any information about the device and is sufficiently collision-resistant.
-In the future, implementations MAY choose to use a meaningful identifier instead, so implementations MUST NOT assume the directory name is a base64url-encoded 32-byte nonce.
+In the future, implementations MAY choose to use a meaningful identifier instead, so implementations SHOULD be lenient with directory names.

 See the [example exchange partition layout](#exchange-partition-layout) for examples.